nickParis11/data-science/README.md

 # data-science

-this repo will show implementations of various machine learning in Octave.
+this repo will show implementations of various machine learning in Octave ( free software to export MatLab files ).

 these are raw implementations ( not using any library ) of these algorithms.